adelinehillier/LearnConvection/docs/src/index.md

 Each timestep's profile is predicted based on the previous model's timestep, with the initial condition at time index i=0 being the initial condition of the true simulation.
 The error thus evaluates how accurately the model evolves the profile forward from the initial profile ``\mathbf{x_0}``--which is the only information the model is supplied with during testing.

-If the problem is a `Residual` problem, the mean error is computed as follows.
+If the problem is a `Slack` problem, the mean error is computed as follows.

 ```math
 ME_{true} = \frac{1}{n_t}\ \sum_{i=0}^{n_t-1} \lVert {f} (\mathbf{x_i}) - \mathbf{y_i} \rVert